 In less than two weeks I'm going to call Chester "home".
 The reasons behind my relocation to the UK were many, but the most pronounced one was that I felt like there was time for a life change - a huge one, time to take risks and create memorable life experiences.

-I like to read books - or, well, at least buying them - I have an impressive collection of books I've never got to read, or have partially read and lost my appetite after a few chapters.
+I like to read books - or, well, at least buying them - I have an impressive collection of books I've never got to read, or have partially read and lost my reading appetite after only a few chapters.